 The other-worldly black lava beach of Biscoitos on the island of Terceira, Photo: Meg Pier

 In the center of Terceira, it’s possible to get up close and personal with an extinct volcano by descending into the belly of Algar do Carvao, a cave that is more than 425 feet deep and features a massive "cathedral" dome, a subterranean lake and artistic patterns on the wall created by ancient gases.

 Connect with Earth & Sea on Pico: Vineyards & Whale Watching

-Another puddle-jump away is Pico, an island named for the enormous volcanic cone in its center, which dominates the skyline.
+Another puddle-jump away is Pico, one of our favourite places to visit in the Azores.
+It’s an island named for the enormous volcanic cone in its center, which dominates the skyline.
 The fertility of the black earth here was cultivated to grow grapes centuries ago—the viticulture proved so distinctive that Pico's vineyards were designated by UNESCO as a World Heritage Site in 2004.

 Ensconced between a swath of luxuriant vineyards and the aquamarine surf of a dramatic shoreline is guest house Pocinho Bay, the labor of love of two former sociology professors from Lisbon.
 This exclusive sanctuary of six suites opened 12 years ago after extensive renovation of the former winery’s seven basalt structures, each exquisitely decorated with exotic art from the proprietors’ own travels to locales ranging from Guatemala to Malaysia.